-Chapter 31 TAC statutory requirements state that a RFPG shall hold one or more public meetings to obtain input from the public on the Draft Guadalupe Regional Flood Plan (RFP).
+Chapter 31 TAC statutory requirements state that a RFPG shall hold one or more public meetings to obtain input from the public on the draft RFP.
 The first 30-day comment period occurred on August 8, 2022 - September 6, 2022.
 The official public hearing on the draft Guadalupe RFP was held on September 7, 2022.
 Details on this meeting are described later in this section.
 The second 30-day comment period occurred on September 8, 2022 - October 7, 2022.
-To supplement the 30-day meeting notice and the 60-day public comment period required by the TWC and 31 TAC, to promote awareness of the public meeting(s), and to help encourage public and stakeholder participation and input, , the Guadalupe RFPG elected to hold a second public meeting for the purposes of gathering input on the draft Guadalupe RFP.
-Towards this end, the technical consultant team and Region 11 administrative agent GBRA conducted the following outreach tasks listed below in Table 10-5.
+To supplement the 30-day meeting notice and the 60-day public comment period required by the TWC and 31 TAC, to promote awareness of the public meeting(s), and to help encourage public and stakeholder participation and input, the technical consultant team performed the tasks listed in Table 10-5.